-The Nebraska Women in Agriculture program has announced “Feeling Good Together: The Secret to Making Troubled Relationships Work,” by David D. Burns, M.D., as the selection for its spring book club.
+The Nebraska Women in Agriculture program has announced “Anxious People,” by Fredrik Backman, as the selection for its summer book club.

 A virtual discussion about the book will be held at 6 p.m.
-Central time on May 26 with Ashely Machado, a life coach and mental health professional who specializes in working with agricultural professionals and families.
+Central time on Aug.
+25, with Ashley Machado, a life coach and mental health professional who specializes in working with agricultural professionals and families.

-Machado grew up in the dairy industry and now lives in California with her husband, a calf rancher and almond farmer.
-With a bachelor’s degree in human development and a master’s in social work, with an emphasis in clinical mental health, she is rethinking the way we support mental health in the ag industry.
-She applies 15 years of experience to help ag families and businesses break down big ideas and deep feelings into simple, actionable strategies, and add the necessary mental health tools to operate and live life fully.
+Machado grew up in the dairy industry and is now the wife to a calf rancher and almond farmer in California.
+She has a bachelor’s degree in human development, and a master’s in social work with an emphasis in clinical mental health.
+Machado is rethinking the way we support mental health in the ag industry and specializes in breaking down big ideas and deep feelings into simple and actionable strategies for ag families and businesses alike.
+She applies 15 years of experience to help individuals and organizations to have the tools they need in their mental health toolbox to operate and live life fully.

 The discussion is free to attend and will be held over Zoom.
-Registration is required on the Nebraska Women in Agriculture website, https://wia.unl.edu.
+Registration opens July 11 and is required here.
 A complimentary copy of the book will be mailed to the first 20 people who register.

 This material is based upon work supported by USDA-NIFA under Award Number 2020-70028-32728.

 Participate in a live virtual chat with Ashely Machado, a mental health professional who specializes in working with ag professionals and families, at 6 p.m.
 CT on Aug.
 25.

 The first 20 people to register will receive a free book in the mail.

 Ashely Machado is a life coach and mental health professional who will lead a virtual discussion based around this quarter's book.